wp-plugins/blogchat-chat-system/readme.txt

 BLOGCHAT can be used for both comments and chat; however, it does not replace your existing comment system.
 It also comes with a whole host of bells and whistles: video conferencing, chat rooms, instant messaging, games, to name a few.

-BLOGCHAT is a specialized version of the FCChat Chat Platform (See also: FCChat Widget Plugin: http://wordpress.org/plugins/fcchat/)
+BLOGCHAT is a specialized version of the FCChat Chat Platform (See also: FCChat Widget Plugin- http://wordpress.org/plugins/fcchat/)

 DEMO